Metacognition in Mathematics

 Following modelling, learners practise think-alouds in pairs.
 One learner solves a problem, saying their thoughts aloud.
 The other listens, noting strategies, and asks questions for clarity.
 This helps learners develop metacognitive language.
 It also shows maths involves constant self-questioning (Veenman et al., 2006).

-Recording think-alouds allows students to revisit and analyse their thinking.
-Some teachers use audio recordings that students write out and annotate.
-Students identify moments where they made good strategic decisions or where metacognitive monitoring could have prevented errors.
+Recording think-alouds allows learners to revisit and analyse their thinking.
+Some teachers use audio recordings that learners write out and annotate.
+Learners identify moments where they made good strategic decisions or where metacognitive monitoring could have prevented errors.

 A judgment of learning (JOL) is a learner's prediction of how well they will remember material on a future test.
 Nelson and Narens (1990) found that delayed JOLs, made after a short gap rather than immediately, are far more accurate and help learners calibrate their revision effort.